Here are a few tips for those who don't know:

 D-Ring or two

-Vehicle jack capable of lifting you truck enough to change your tire on the trail.
+Vehicle jack capable of lifting your truck enough to change your tire on the trail.

 Water